techworldwithmurali/java-application/README.md

 + DockerHub repository is created
 + AWS EKS is created
 + IAM User is created
++ kubectl is installed
++ aws cli is installed

 ### Step 1: Clone the repository